5 Ways to Apply to College

 What Is Early Decision?

-- • Must withdraw other applications if admitted
+- • You must withdraw other applications if admitted

 Who Should Apply Early Decision?
 Students who have thoroughly researched their top choice, visited campus, and are confident about fit.
 Financial aid should not be a major concern, as you cannot compare offers.

-- • Your family can afford full tuition without significant financial aid
+- • Your family can afford the college WITHOUT much financial aid

-- • You've used the college's Net Price Calculator and can afford the estimated cost
+- • You've used the college's Net Price Calculator to check costs

-- • You're willing to take on substantial student loans if aid is insufficient
+- • You're willing to pay full price or take out big loans if needed

-If you NEED to compare Financial Aid packages or scholarships, apply Early Action or Regular Decision instead.
+If your family NEEDS to compare financial aid packages or look for scholarships, apply Early Action or Regular Decision instead.
+You'll have time to compare offers and make the best choice for your family.

 What Is Early Decision II?